akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

  * "user_occupation_label": the occupation of the user who made the rating represented by an integer-encoded label; labels are preprocessed to be consistent across different versions
  * "user_occupation_text": the occupation of the user who made the rating in the original string; different versions can have different set of raw text labels
  * "user_zip_code": the zip code of the user who made the rating.
+ * "release_date": This is the movie release date, in unix epoch (UTC - units of seconds) (int64).
+ * "director": This is the director of the movie.
+ * "start": This is the main star of the movie.
  * Download size: 5.64 MiB
  * Dataset size: 308.42 MiB
  * Auto-cached ([documentation](https://www.tensorflow.org/datasets/performances#auto-caching)): No